Ghanas Ex-president Mahama Returns With Election Win - UrduPoint

 "Former president Mahama has won the presidential election decisively," Bawumia told a press conference.

-Mahama's NDC also won the parliament elections, Bawumia said, referring to the NPP's own internal collation of election results.
+Mahama's NDC also won Saturday's parliament elections, Bawumia said, referring to the NPP's own internal collation of election results.

 "The people of Ghana have spoken, the people have voted for change at this time and we respect it with all humility," he said.